jljlspeedrunning/code_comp/README.md

 # Project Description:
 This project is a work of process for the upcoming submission of HackYoung Olympiad.
+You can view an HTML file with a web browser, but make sure to download the file first, as it is the recommended method.

 Please don't change or remove images, this README.md file, or unnecessary files.
 Thank you.